efraimrodrigues/hashing/README.md

 INC:43
 ```

-Here's an example of how you can do it: `python3 hash_table.py input.txt`.
+Here's an example of how you can do it:

+`python3 hash_table.py input.txt`

 A file named output.txt with hashing values and table positions will be generated once you run it.